Torus actions on rationally elliptic manifolds: Bounds on the rank of a torus action

 Combining these two inequalities yields

 from which it follows $3k \leq 2n$.

 \begin{rem} In establishing an upper bound on the rank of a torus acting effectively, the hypothesis that $M^n$ is rationally elliptic was used only to ensure that $3(k-s) \leq n$.
 Even if this hypothesis is dropped, the inequality $s \leq n - k$ remains valid.
-If it is now assumed, additionally, that $3s \geq n$, then one obtains $n \leq 3s \leq 3(n-k)$ and, consequently, $3k \leq 2n$.
+Therefore, if $3s \geq n$, one obtains $n \leq 3s \leq 3(n-k)$ and, consequently, $3k \leq 2n$.

-In particular, this implies that $k \leq \left\lfloor \frac{2n}{3} \right\rfloor$ whenever $M^n$ has a $T^k$-invariant Riemannian metric of non-negative curvature and $3s \geq n$.
-Therefore, if one could show that $k \leq \left\lfloor \frac{2n}{3} \right\rfloor$ when $3s < n$, i.e. whenever the maximal dimension of an isotropy subgroup is small, then one would have confirmed the upper bound on the symmetry rank of non-negatively curved manifolds which was conjectured in \cite{GGS}.
-C.\ Escher and C.\ Searle have independently made a similar observation in their recent preprint \cite{ES}. \end{rem}
+In particular, to confirm the upper bound $\left\lfloor \frac{2n}{3} \right\rfloor$ on the symmetry rank of a non-negatively curved, simply connected $n$-manifold conjectured in \cite{GGS}, one need only show that $k \leq \left\lfloor \frac{2n}{3} \right\rfloor$ when $3s < n$, i.e. whenever the maximal dimension of an isotropy subgroup is small.
+C.\ Escher and C.\ Searle have independently made a similar observation in their preprint \cite{ES}. \end{rem}

-\begin{rem} As previously mentioned, the rational ellipticity of $M^n$ is used only to obtain the inequality $n - k \geq 2 \, d_2(M_T)$.
-Suppose instead that $X$ is a simply connected topological space of cohomological dimension $n$, i.e. $n$ is the minimal integer such that $H^i(X; \Q) = 0$ for all $i > n$.
-If $k \in \NN$ is the maximal rank of a torus that can act almost freely on $X$ and $n - k \geq 2 \, d_2(X_T)$, then the long exact homotopy sequence for the homotopy fibration $T^k \to X \to X_T$ again yields the inequality $3k \leq n$.

-If $X$ is also Hausdorff and completely regular, then, by \cite[Thm.\ II.5.4]{Br}, there exist linear representations of the isotropy subgroups of an effective torus action, analogous to the slice representation.
-As before, one obtains an upper bound on the rank of a torus acting effectively on $X$. \end{rem}

 To finish this section, a number of simple applications of Theorem \ref{T:RANK_BOUND} are provided, the statements of which may be useful in their own right.